veenasnair18/Python-tutorial-using-Jupyter-Notebook-/README.md

-# Python with Jupyter Notebook-Tutorial-for-Beginners
+# Python tutorial using Jupyter Notebook-for-Beginners
 Beginners Guide to Jupyter notebook and Python
 Order of reading
 1.Getting started with IPython-This discusses about about basic operations in python and how to code in jupyter notebook.